 Dangers of Wearing a Corset

 While putting on a tight-fitting garment might seem like a plausible way to stop mindless eating, it could actually have serious health ramifications.
 It can constrict your breathing muscles and cause shortness of breath.
 Pull the corset too tightly, and you may develop bruising or rib pain.
-If you suffer from digestive disorders, such as irritable bowel syndrome, the corset could aggravate your condition by contributing to abdominal pressure.
+If you have digestive disorders, such as irritable bowel syndrome, the corset could aggravate your condition by contributing to abdominal pressure.

 Lose Your Belly Sensibly